01 of 08

 Maracas Bay Beach, Trinidad

-The half-moon-shaped Maracas Bay is home to a tranquil, well-maintained beach, protected by lifeguards and shaded by and palm trees.
+The half-moon-shaped Maracas Bay is home to a tranquil, well-maintained beach, protected by a line of palm trees.
 This is a popular spot for getaways from Port of Spain—just consider the hour-long drive over the mountains as part of the fun.
-This is the beach where many revelers head to sleep off the annual Carnival celebration, and it's always great to take part in another local tradition available from the local beach shacks—Bake and Shark, a Trinidadian dish of deep-fried shark stuffed in a pocket of deep-fried bread.Continue to 3 of 8 below.
+Many revelers head here to sleep off the annual Carnival celebration, and it's always great to take part in another local tradition available from the local beach shacks—Bake and Shark, a Trinidadian dish of deep-fried shark stuffed in a pocket of deep-fried bread.Continue to 3 of 8 below.

 03 of 08